 India: Changing and Unchanging

-WhatsApp is fast emerging as the primary source of news for Indians, except most of what circulates as news in the private network isn’t based on facts at all.
+WhatsApp is a primary source of news for Indians, except most of what circulates as news in the private networks isn’t based on facts at all.
 The consequences can be deadly.

 MURDER IN THE INTERNATIONAL SCHOOL